santiagomed/orca/README.md

 <div align="center">
   <h1>Orca</h1>
   <p>
     <strong>Orca is a LLM Orchestrator Framework written in Rust.
 It is designed to be a simple, easy to use, and easy to extend framework for creating LLM Orchestrators.
-It is currently in development and it's functionality is limited.</strong>
+It is currently in development so it may contain bugs and it's functionality is limited.</strong>
   </p>
   <p>